-The potential biological removal (PBR) level for this stock is calculated as the minimum population size (373) times one half the default maximum net growth rate for cetaceans ($\frac{1}{2}$ of $\frac{4}{3}$) times a recovery factor of 0.50 (for a stock of unknown status with no known fishery mortality or serious injury within the Hawaiian Islands EEZ; Wade and Angliss 1997), resulting in a PBR of 3.7 Bryde's whales per year.
+The potential biological removal (PBR) level for this stock is calculated as the minimum population size within the U.S EEZ of the Hawaiian Islands (327) $\underline{\text{times}}$ one half the default maximum net growth rate for cetaceans (1⁄2 of 4%) $\underline{\text{times}}$ a recovery factor of 0.50 (for a stock of unknown status with no known fishery mortality or serious injury within the Hawaiian Islands EEZ; Wade and Angliss 1997), resulting in a PBR of 3.3 Bryde's whales per year.

-HUMAN-CAUSED MORTALITY AND SERIOUS INJURY
+HUMAN-CAUSED MORTALITY AND SERIOUS INJURYFishery Information

-Fishery Information

 Information on fishery-related mortality of cetaceans in Hawaiian waters is limited, but the gear types used in Hawaiian fisheries are responsible for marine mammal mortality and serious injury in other fisheries throughout U.S. waters.
-Gillnets appear to capture marine mammals wherever they are used, and float lines from lobster traps and longlines can be expected to occasionally entangle whales (Perrin et al. 1994).
-Interactions with cetaceans are reported for all pelagic fisheries, and large whales have been entangled in longline gear off the Hawaiian Islands (Nitta and Henderson 1993, Forney 2004).
-Between 1994 and 2002, no interactions with Bryde's whales were observed in the Hawaii-based longline fishery, with approximately 4-25% of all effort observed (Forney 2004).
+Gillnets appear to capture marine mammals wherever they are used, and float lines from lobster traps and longlines can be expected to occasionally entangle cetaceans (Perrin et al. 1994).
+Interactions with cetaceans are reported for all pelagic fisheries, and large whales have been entangled in longline gear off the Hawaiian Islands (Nitta and Henderson 1993, Forney 2009).
+There are currently two distinct longline fisheries based in Hawaii: a deep-set longline (DSLL) fishery that targets primarily tunas, and a shallow-set longline fishery (SSLL) that targets swordfish.
+Both fisheries operate within U.S. waters and on the high seas.
+Between 2004 and 2008, one Bryde's whale was observed hooked or entangled in the SSLL fishery (100% observer coverage) in international waters (McCracken & Forney 2010).
+Based on an evaluation of the observer's description of the interaction and following the most recently developed criteria for assessing serious injury in marine mammals (Andersen et al. 2008), this animal was considered not seriously injured (Forney 2009).
+No Bryde's whales were observed hooked or entangled the DSLL fishery (20-28% observer coverage).